MakerTakala/NTNU-Programming_II/hw03/README.md

 5. The other blocks is one move from the above state.

 Any input that doesn't meet the format will let the program terminate.

+<font color=#FF0000>WARNING!!!
+The program only support 24-bit BMP file.</font>
+<font color=#FF0000>If m,n are not divisible image width and height, the image will be split in first quadrant and ingnore side pixel.</font>